Fighting dementia with music

 Unfortunately, there appears to be no cure for dementia on the horizon, and drug research has stalled.
 “So there has been some rethinking in dementia research in the last 20 years,” Arthur Schall of the Goethe University in Frankfurt says.
 Scientists and therapists are therefore looking for ways to improve the quality of life for people with dementia and enable them to live fuller lives with and despite the disease.

 Schall, a psychologist, musicologist and art historian, has been researching creative therapeutic interventions for quite a few years.
-In various research projects, he and his colleagues have shown that alternative therapeutic approaches, such as music therapy, can have similar effects as medication on behaviour, mood and well-being.
+In various research projects, he and his colleagues have shown that alternative therapeutic approaches, such as music therapy, can have similar effects as medication on behavior, mood and well-being.

 Patient’s individual music history is key